reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 }
 ```

-After `useEvent` becomes a stable part of React, we recommend to **never suppress the linter** like this.
+After `useEffectEvent` becomes a stable part of React, we recommend to **never suppress the linter** like this.

 The first downside of suppressing the rule is that React will no longer warn you when your Effect needs to "react" to a new reactive dependency you've introduced to your code.
 For example, in the earlier example, you added `url` to the dependencies *because* React reminded you to do it.
 You will no longer get such reminders for any future edits to that Effect if you disable the linter.
 This leads to bugs.